-Give an unique gift this holiday with a DIY fabric covered picture frame.
+Give a unique gift this holiday with DIY fabric covered picture frames.
 Follow this easy tutorial using thrifted frames and boho fabric.

 If you are new here, howdy!
 I’m a recently retired military spouse who moved back to Texas after being gone 19 years.
 I’ve perfected the art of rental decorating and overcoming challenges in small spaces the last fifteen years but now am tackling home ownership with a new set of challenges!
 I love infusing colorful global style with DIYs and furnishings in our one story 60’s ranch style home.

 I try to repurpose or use thrifted finds when I come up with DIY gift ideas.
 I have been holding on to five picture frames for years now and decided it was time to repurpose them.
 At first, I thought about decoupaging global printed paper on them but then remembered I had Thread Bare Fabric leftover from another project.

 What you need to make a fabric covered picture frames:

 - Scotch tape -black

 First, you need to cut a piece of fabric a little larger than your frame.
 Make sure it is lined up the way you want if it has a pattern.